 Why would you select dental implants over more traditional forms of tooth replacement?

 There are several reasons: Removable partial dentures must be inserted every morning and removed every night.
 This may be inconvenient, not to mention dentures can slip, can be uncomfortable and can cause unnecessary embarrassment.
 Fixed partial dentures, or bridges, can provide stable sets of replacement teeth, but this comes with a price.
 The patient must accept that at least two, and sometimes more, teeth adjacent to the lost tooth space must be cut down, or prepared so that the bridges have something to connect to.
 Dental implants eliminate the need to cut down perfectly good teeth!

 Are you a candidate for implants?

-If you are considering implants, first your mouth must be clinically examined thoroughly by our doctors and your medical and dental history will be reviewed.
+If you are considering implants, first your mouth must be clinically examined thoroughly by Dr. Abel and your medical and dental history will be reviewed.
 Then, a radiographic evaluation must be performed and correlated with clinical findings.
 This will determine whether you have enough bony height, width and length to place, stabilize and maintain dental implants.
 If it is found you do not have enough bone for dental implants, our doctors will discuss ways of improving your individual situation, such as bone grafting, so that you too will be able to benefit from dental implants in the future.

 Do implants need special care?